arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 nicla::leds.setColor(off);
 ```

-You can also choose a value between o and 255 for each color component (red, green, or blue) to set a custom color:
+You can also choose a value between 0 and 255 for each color component (red, green, or blue) to set a custom color:

 ```arduino
 // Define custom color values for red, green, and blue components